carpentries-lab/metagenomics-R/_episodes/01-First-Steps-on-R.md

 keypoints:
 - "R is a programming language"
-- "RStudio is useful tool for script writting and data-management."
+- "RStudio is a useful tool for script writting and data-management."
 - "A variable can temporarily store data."
 ---